CodiTramuntana/ct_table_for/docs/index.md

 For example, `<%= table_for Book, @books, options: {attributes: %w(name price:currency)} %>`

 If we want to change the format or symbol, we must modify the corresponding file in the locale.
+This works for separators and delimiters also.

 ```yml
 en: